 Where Demand Forecasting Breaks Down

 What if retailers could increase their full-margin sales by making informed, customer-centric predictions about what shoppers are likely to buy in the coming months?
-The key to this lies in forecasting demand using a language of customer-driven attributes – not merchant-driven attributes.
-Merchant-driven attributes are those that are “out of the box,” provided directly by the manufacturer, distributor or manually attributed by the end retailer themselves.
+The key to this lies in forecasting demand using a language of customer-driven attributes – not generic, legacy attributes.
+Generic attributes are those that are “out of the box,” provided directly by the manufacturer, distributor or manually attributed by the end retailer themselves.

 Consider a woman’s floral print dress.
 Merchant-driven attributes will always tell you that it’s “women’s”; it’s a “dress” and it has a “floral pattern”.
 They will likely provide the colors and the size of the dress as well, but that’s about it.
 Yet customers in the real world will also sometimes want lacing on that dress, or they’ll have a predetermined sense of their desired cut, fabric content, sleeve length, fabric weight, dress length and whether that floral print dress is intended for a special occasion, such as a day party.